yesnik/symfony-guides/config.md

 But services are never instantiated until - and unless - *someone asks for them*.
 So, if we didn't ask for our `MarkdownHelper`, it would never be instantiated on that request.

+**Important:**

-**Important:** each service in the container is instantiated a maximum of once per request.
+- each service in the container is instantiated a maximum of once per request.
 If multiple parts of our code ask for the `MarkdownHelper`, it will be created just once, and the same instance will be passed each time.
+- every service in the container needs to have a *unique id*.
+When we auto-register services in `src` directory, the `id` matches the class name.

 ### Bind service to variable name